 Light-duty diesel cars, trucks and SUVs can achieve 20-40% improvement in fuel economy and 10-20% reduced emissions compared to similar gas-powered vehicles

 Click on the following link to see a list of clean diesel vehicles available for sale in the U.S.

-Diesel could help reduce America's petroleum consumption.
-According to officials at the U.S. Environmental Protection Agency, America could save up to 1.4 million barrels of oil per day – an amount equivalent to the oil we currently import from Saudi Arabia – if one-third of U.S. cars, pickups and SUVs were diesel-powered.
+The U.S. Environmental Protection Agency estimates that America could save up to 1.4 million barrels of oil per day – an amount equivalent to the oil we currently import from Saudi Arabia – if one-third of U.S. cars, pickup trucks and SUVs were diesel-pow. . .

 The Royal Society of Chemistry (RSC), Europe’s largest organisation for advancing the chemical sciences, has awarded a National Chemical Landmark to Royston-based company Johnson Matthey, a global leader in emission control technologies.
 The National C. . .

 According to NACS' "Future of Fuels 2014" report, which analyzed how the U.S. Energy Information Administration's (EIA) projections for the energy markets through 2040 would affect the retail fuels market, "Gasoline gallons consumed will decline by 24%, w. . .